rdfostrich/article-jws2018-ostrich/content/related-work.md

 {:#related-work-benchmarks}

 [BEAR](cite:cites bear) is a benchmark for RDF archive systems.
-We use the extended dataset and queries that are provided on [BEAR website](https://aic.ai.wu.ac.at/qadlod/bear.html){:.mandatory}, which are not yet part of an accepted publication at the time of writing, but still very useful for our evaluations.
+We include the extended dataset and queries that are provided on [BEAR website](https://aic.ai.wu.ac.at/qadlod/bear.html){:.mandatory}, which are not yet part of an accepted publication at the time of writing, but still very useful for our work and its evaluations.
 The BEAR benchmark is based on three real-world datasets from different domains:

 BEAR-A